 Vegan chocolate desserts are one of the food groups of plant-based eaters.
+Here’s a selection of easy recipes and treats for special days and everyday.

 Not only are they delicious, but as we’ve come to learn, chocolate in its pure form is a good-for-you food.
 Chocolate’s caffeine-like components contribute to quick energy bursts, perfect for athletic and intellectual effort.